vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 6. Repeat steps 4 to 7.
    6.1 GOOG->1->2022-10-28->10
    6.2 NOW->2->2022-11-04->10
-7. A message saying portolio has successfully created will be displayed on your screen.
+7. A message saying portfolio has successfully created will be displayed on your screen.
 [2->sample1->3->AAPL->1->2022-10-24->10->GOOG->1->2022-10-28->10->NOW->2->2022-11-04->10]

 Step 2 : Steps to add more stocks in the portfolio